andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ### Prepare OpenTofu to deploy my VMs

-In addition to the three common files I have copied from the previous project, I will need to create a *proxmox_virtual_environment_vm* resource definition.
+In addition to the three common files I have copied from the previous project, I will need to create two *proxmox_virtual_environment_vm* resource definitions (one for each VM type).
 The content of this file will be saved as *k8s-cluster-02.tf* and looks like this:

 ```yaml
 resource "proxmox_virtual_environment_vm" "k8s-cp-vms-cl02" {